 Before assembly, some preparation needs to done.
 Parts must be purchased, a work area needs set up and chassis decisions should be made.
 The axiom haste makes waste has never been more true.
 Make sure your chosen transformers and the board will fit comfortably using the chassis of your choice.
 The PCB itself makes a perfect template, as shown on the website, for socket and mounting holes.
 Be sure to plan where RCA connectors, binding posts, standby & ON/OFF switches and the AC cord will be oriented on the chassis.
 Physically lay out the parts in a space equal to your chassis to assure everything fits.
-Also, note that the vacuum tube sockets can only be mounted on the non-silkscreened side.
+Also, note that the vacuum tube sockets can only be mounted on one side, which is designated in the silkscreen.